xy-always/GeneQuery/README.md

-# GeneQuery: A General QA-based Framework for Spatial Gene Expression Predictions from Histology Images
+# [BIBM 2025] GeneQuery: Generalized Gene Expression Prediction from Histology Images via Image-Gene QA

 ## dataset
 We have processed the data into h5ad data, which includes: